 For any aspiring Celestron skymasters out there trying to catch a closer look at the Milky Way, discover Jupiter or witness this summer's Perseids meteor shower, make sure you stock up on some stargazing tools.

-Grab these six essentials tonight so you can marvel over the incredible solar systems and celestial objects ASAP.
+Add these six essentials to your astronomy gear tonight so you can marvel over the incredible solar systems and celestial objects ASAP.

 The red light is perfect for helping you get night vision while you're looking up at the sky.
 A good tool to have in conjunction with others if you want to catch a glimpse of some of the constellations that are visible to the naked eye, like Orion.

 Download the Stellarium app on your mobile device for access to a map of the night sky.
 It's a nice alternative to a paper star chart.